muhammadsalah/Blockchain-weekends/README.md

 http://hyperledger-fabric.readthedocs.io/en/release/samples.html

+Fabric Binaries:

+• Cryptogen: this binary is responsible for creating the crypto-material, and they consume the crypto config file.

+• Configtxgen: this binary is responsible for creating transaction blocks.

+• Peer: this binary has the functionalities that are executed by a PEER, it can create/join channels, create/invoke chaincodes, etc.

+• Configtxlator: this binary transforms the proto buffer block into a readable language, and allows us to manipulate the blocks in blockchain.

 ##							Running the environment														##
 The “start_env.sh” script, is a simple script that simply kills all the running docker containers, and clears all docker networks that are not used; if you choose to use this script to initialize the environment; it will tail the logs in a text file “log.txt”.